jo-makar/esp8266-toolbox/README.md

 # esp8266-toolbox
-Motley of servers and clients written for the ESP8266
+Motley of servers and clients for the ESP8266 with signed OTA updates

+# Completed
+- HTTP server framework
+ - Multiple simultaneous clients
+ - GET and POST methods

+# Forthcoming
+- Signed OTA updates
+ - Triggered by HTTP POST and scheduled checks
+- Misc. sensor drivers
+- MQTT client framework
+- SMTP client framework

 # Hardware
 A development schematic is shown below, note that any version of the ESP8266 may